killbulle/sslkafka/README.md

 #### Step 13 - A

 * Configuration without 2-ways authentification
+* import the root certificate in a client truststore
 ```
 keytool -keystore kafka.client.truststore.jks -alias CARoot -import -file  -file root.crt
 ```

 * And on the client part we  create a config file

 ```